bartvanhoey/DockerCommands/README.md

 |`docker rmi <IMAGE ID>`                                      | remove image                                                  |

- ATTENTION: You may get error like: Error response from daemon: conflict: unable to remove repository reference IMAGE NAME (must force) - container 302e8bd is using its referenced image 3334b287844 -> a stopped containder isn't actually removed.
+ ATTENTION: You may get error like: Error response from daemon: conflict: unable to remove repository reference IMAGE NAME (must force) - container 302e8bd is using its referenced image 3334b287844 -> a stopped container isn't actually removed.

 ## Docker Parameters